graciadong/website/content/publications/index.md

 pub4: Adapting the Motivated Strategies for Learning Questionnaire for a writing and communication program

 pub5: Randomized quasi‑Monte Carlo methods on triangles: extensible lattices and sequences

+pub6: Estimating the population size of persons contending with homelessness using electronic health data